Many-Body Dephasing in a Trapped-Ion Quantum Simulator

+In Figs.~\ref{fig_lnsigmavsN}(d)-(f), we compare the experimental data with the numerical results taken from Fig.~\ref{stdev} for different $\lambda$ values.
+The fits to the experimental data and numerical results for $N=3-5$ ($\lambda=1.7$) or $N=3-6$ ($\lambda=1.3$) show good agreement.
+For $\lambda=0.5$, our analytical expression breaks down as the system is in the crossover regime, but the experimental data still confirm the the numerical simulations as shown in Fig.~\ref{fig_lnsigmavsN}(f).
+For $\lambda=1.7$, the fit to the experimental data gives the system size scaling exponent $\kappa=0.25^{\pm 0.08}_{\pm 0.01}$, where the superscript is the uncertainty from the least square fitting and the subscript is the uncertainty from the statistical errors in the experiments \cite{SM}.
+We finally note that an exponential fit of data generated from single-particle dephasing ($\sigma_A\propto 1/\sqrt{N}$) \cite{Florian2017} for $N = 3-5$ would lead to an exponent $\kappa\sim 0.13$, which is expected to be even further suppressed by the noise in $J_0$ an $B$.
+A detailed statistical analysis is presented in the supplementary information. \cite{SM}.

-\textit{Summary.--} Using our trapped-ion quantum simulator, we present the first experimental observation of persistent temporal fluctuations after a quantum quench with a long-range interacting transverse-field Ising model.
+\textit{Summary.--} Using a trapped-ion quantum simulator, we have presented the first experimental observation of persistent temporal fluctuations after a quantum quench with a long-range interacting transverse-field Ising model.
 We characterized how the fluctuations in the average magnetization of the spin chain depend on the transverse field and the spin-spin interactions.
-This experiment was performed in the near-integrable regime where analytical solutions are available, though the system is non-integrable.
-Numerical simulations compared with experiment show that, as a function of system size $N$, the exponential suppression of temporal fluctuations matches well with the theoretical value.
+Numerical simulations compared with experiment show that, as a function of system size $N$, the exponential suppression of temporal fluctuations matches well with the theoretical prediction.